Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-Are you interested in adopting an Irish Doodle for your own?
-If so, what about this hybrid dog makes you the most excited?
+Are you interested in adopting an Irish Doodle?
+If so, what about this hybrid dog excites you the most?
 We love that these dogs are outgoing, friendly, loyal, and loving to children.
 However, they do require a serious commitment and plenty of space to stretch out, interact with others, and enjoy life overall.
 Always spend time considering dog ownership and weighing the pros and cons before making a final adoption decision.

 Featured Image Credit by: Joca de Jong, Shutterstock